Doubleneck/Jetta/documentation/instructions.md

 \
 \
 \
-If you pressed add a new reference button, you reach page where you can make new reference.
+If you pressed add a new reference button, you reach page where you can make a new reference.
 You can just add author, title, bib category, bib citekey, year and doi to text boxes.\
 \
 ![](./pictures/New_reference.png)\
 \